usnationalarchives/social-media-strategy/pages/goal3.md

       Educators
       </td>
       <td style="vertical-align:top">
-      Teachers and educators have a built-in need and interest in our records, and already lead discussions on our topics.
-They are a friendly group that is open to a creative use of our content and they connect us to a younger audience.
+      Teachers and educators have a built-in need and interest in our records and already lead discussions on our topics.
+They are a friendly group that is open to a creative use of our content, and they connect us to a younger audience.
       </td>
     </tr>
     <tr>